ktahar/ocaml-lp/README.md

 opam pin lp --dev-repo
 opam pin lp-glpk --dev-repo
 opam install lp lp-glpk
+## If your application is based on js_of_ocaml:
+opam pin lp-glpk-js --dev-repo opam install lp-glpk-js
-# If you have an access to Gurobi:
+## If you have an access to Gurobi:
-# opam pin lp-gurobi --dev-repo
+opam pin lp-gurobi --dev-repo
-# opam install lp-gurobi
+opam install lp-gurobi
 ```

 ## Example